 You probably think of these cats for their red and cream points, but according to the CFA, the breed currently includes 16 colors.
 The Colorpoint shorthairs look identical to the Siamese in their body and head shape.
 These cute cats are affectionate and loyal, and almost like a mood ring, they can sense how their owner is feeling.
 They will sit by your side or on your lap offering encouragement on a rough day.
 Or, when you feel up to it, they’d love to play a game together.

 The Cornish Rex is set apart by its soft, wavy coat.
 This cat is heavier than it looks and warm to the touch.
 According to Petfinder, they need lots of attention, because they are really active and playful.
 They might even sneak food off your dinner plate if you’re not paying attention.
-Don’t shake a cucumber at them for revenge though—it and other green fruits could scare them.

 The large eyes, short muzzle, and prominent cheekbones set the Devon Rex apart.
 Petfinder shares how they could be compared to an elf, a pixie fairy, or a space alien with their huge, low-set ears.
 But let’s not judge a book by its cover.
 Playing and giving affection make it onto their to-do lists.
 Plus, these cats are really intelligent.

 The exotic appearance of the Egyptian Mau turns most heads.
 It’s the only natural domesticated breed of spotted cat.
 They are medium to large cats with silver, bronze, and smoke coloring.
 Their green eyes continue to darken until they are 18 months old.
 Since their back legs are longer, they look like they are on their tip-toes when standing up—this helps them with twisting and jumping.
 According to the CFA, they are somewhat stand-offish to strangers but select their “special person” at home, where they are curious and outgoing.